MarioGit19/bpl3/PLAN.md

 - Memory layout is compatible with base primitive type
 - Overrides of primitive methods are callable
 - Performance remains acceptable (no unnecessary boxing/unboxing)
-- Documentation covers the stdlib and sample modules
-- Output includes function signatures, parameters, return types
-- Documentation includes code examples
-- Generated docs are properly styled and navigable

----

-## [7] Allow Structs to Inherit Primitives

-**Description:** Permit `struct MyInt : int { ... }` so a struct can behave as a primitive type with additional methods/fields.

-**Implementation Notes:** Carefully design memory layout and type compatibility: instances of `MyInt` must be usable where `int` is expected.
-Implement implicit conversion rules and method overriding semantics.
-Consider specialization in codegen for performance.

-**Acceptance Criteria:** `MyInt` instances can be passed to APIs expecting `int`; overrides of primitive methods are callable.

 ---